francosbenitez/francosbenitez.com/contents/projects/mepc-website.md

 ### What I Learnt

-I learnt a lot about HTML, CSS, and the basics of JavaScript in the first version.

-In the current version, I am learning a lot about the main tecnologies used.
+I learnt a lot about the main tecnologies used.